mikaere66/DiscoverNavDrawer/README.md

 Favourites (multiple view-types are displayed in one list)

-Icons legend and App settings
+Icons legend and App settings.
+See below for screenshots:

 ![Home Screen](images/Screenshot_1.png "Home Screen")